swilson96/sudoku-web-solver/README.md

 sudoku-web-solver
 =================

 A website which solves sudoku.
+Currenty deployed at http://sudoku-6.apphb.com/

 The first (non-coursework) program I wrote many years ago was a sudoku solver, and I plan to convert it into a web-app and put it online, just for fun.